Origin of degenerate bound states in the continuum in a grating waveguide: Parity symmetry breaking due to mode crossing: Introduction: A bound state in the continuum as a resource for a solitary high-Q resonance

 The BIC waveguide eigenmode demonstrates an extremely narrow, solitary high-Q resonance despite the fact that a continuum of plane waves in a wide range of frequencies and wave vectors around the resonant ones can freely escape from the waveguide into the cover and substrate.
 The latter distinguishes the phenomenon of BICs from a conventional trapping of fields inside waveguides or cavities which is based on a complete prevention (say, by means of reflection) of the entire continuum of waves from propagating outside the waveguide or cavity.
 The search, analysis, design, and applications of the BICs constitute a very active field of modern research in a variety of wave systems, especially in photonics, despite the BIC having first been suggested for matter waves in quantum mechanics \cite{vonNeumann1929,Feshbach1958,Friedrich1985}.
-The mechanisms of formation and properties of various BICs in photonic structures had been widely discussed in the literature (see, for example, reviews \cite{Hsu-Nature2016,Koshelev2020,Sadreev2020,Peng2020,Kildishev2021} and papers \cite{PRB2019,Yang2014,Quaranta2018,Wang1990,Rybin2017,Sadrieva2017,Doeleman2018,Gomis-Nature2017,BulgakovPRA2017,Boyd2021}).
+The mechanisms of formation and properties of various BICs in photonic structures had been widely discussed in the literature (see, for example, reviews \cite{Hsu-Nature2016,Koshelev2020,Sadreev2020,Peng2020,Kildishev2021} and papers \cite{PRB2019,Yang2014,Quaranta2018,Wang1990,Rybin2017,Sadrieva2017,Doeleman2018,Gomis-Nature2017,BulgakovPRA2017,Boyd2021,Cerjan2021,Doiron2022}).
 In particular, the BIC in the grating layer sandwiched by the cover and substrate had been demonstrated via numerical simulations for a particular set of parameters in \cite{PRB2019}.
-Yet, despite the fact that the planar lamellar (that is, uniform along $y$ axis) grating waveguide is one of the most basic, simple examples of photonic structures supporting BICs, a full analytical picture of the specific mechanism leading to BIC in the grating waveguide has been missing until now.
+Yet, despite the fact that the planar lamellar (that is, uniform along $y$ axis) grating waveguide is one of the most basic, simple examples of photonic structures supporting BICs, a full analytical theory of BICs, in particular, degenerate BICs, in the grating waveguide and eigenmode-based understanding of degenerate-BIC appearance have been missing until now.
+This approach, in particular, reveals exact analytical formulas clarifying universal features of the BIC formation which, otherwise, would stay hidden.

-Apparently, the latter stems from the fact that most works on BICs are based on {\it ad hoc} numerical simulations dominating an analysis of photonic-crystal structures in the modern literature.
-They employ various software based on finite-element modeling like COMSOL \cite{COMSOL2016}, finite-difference time-domain (FDTD) method \cite{FDTD2010}, codes for the layered periodic structures \cite{Solver2012}, finite element method (FEM) \cite{Sadrieva2017}, etc.
+Apparently, the main reason for that is the fact that most works on BICs are based on {\it ad hoc} numerical simulations dominating modern analysis of photonic-crystal structures.
+They employ various software based on finite-element modeling like COMSOL \cite{COMSOL2016}, rigorous coupled wave analysis (RCWA) \cite{RCWA}, finite-difference time-domain (FDTD) method \cite{FDTD2010}, codes for layered periodic structures \cite{Solver2012}, finite element method (FEM) \cite{Sadrieva2017}, etc.